rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 - Rushing straight to solutions
 - Over-scoping the stream (keep it narrow and meaningful)
 - Failing to include voices from the edges (e.g., QA, Ops, Compliance)
-- Over-scoping the stream (keep it narrow and meaningful)

 ---